 Selling, General and Administrative Expenses.
-SG&A expenses increased approximately \$9.8 million, or 6.0%, to \$172.4 million for the nine month period ended September 30, 2015.
+SG&A expenses increased approximately \$9.8 million, or 6.0%, to \$172.4 million for the nine month period ended September 30, 2016 compared to \$162.6 million for the nine month period ended September 30, 2015.
 The increase in SG&A expenses was attributable to several factors.
 Employee salaries, wages, payroll taxes and related employee benefit expenses increased approximately \$4.6 million, primarily as a result of a larger workforce compared to the same period last year and higher employer health insurance costs.
 Facility costs increased \$2.4 million, comprised primarily of additional rent expense related to new branches opened since the second quarter of last year.
 Legal and other professional services increased \$1.5 million and depreciation expense increased \$0.8 million.
 Bad debt expense increased \$0.2 million and non-payroll taxes (primarily property taxes) increased \$1.0 million.
 Software related costs increased \$0.4 million.
 Partially offsetting these increases was a \$1.2 million decrease in employee education, training and related travel costs.
-Of the \$9.8 million increase in SG&A expenses, approximately \$5.3 million was attributable to branches opened since January 1, 2015 with less than nine full months of comparable operations in the first three quarters of 2015 and 2016.
+Of the \$9.8 million increase in SG&A expenses, approximately \$5.3 million was attributable to branches opened since the first three quarters of 2015 and 2016.
 As a percentage of total revenues, SG&A expenses were 23.4% for the nine month period ended September 30, 2016, an increase of 2.2% from 21.2% for the same nine month period in 2015, primarily as a result of the cost increases as noted above.

 Other Income (Expense).
 For the nine month period ended September 30, 2016, our net other expenses decreased \$0.9 million to \$38.7 million, compared to \$39.6 million for the same nine month period in 2015.
-Interest expense was \$40.2 million for the nine month period ended September 30, 2016 compared to \$40.7 million for the nine month period ended September 30, 2015, a decrease of approximately \$0.4 million.
+Interest expense was \$40.2 million for the nine month period ended September 30, 2016, our net other expenses decreased \$0.9 million.
 The decrease in interest expense is due to lower average borrowings under the Company's Senior Secured Credit Facility and lower average amounts outstanding on manufacturer flooring plans payable during the current year period compared to last year.
 Miscellaneous other income was \$1.5 million in the nine month period ended September 30, 2016 compared to \$1.1 million in the same period last year, an increase of \$0.4 million.